gusye1234/gpt-readme/readme.md

 - `--demand`: Specifies additional requirements for the README generation.
 - `--out`: Specifies the path where the README file should be saved.
 - `--cache`: Enables or disables caching of generated summaries.
 Set to "True" or "False".
+- `--model`: Specifies the model to use for generating README files.
+The default model is `gpt-3.5-turbo`.
+See the [OpenAI API Model documentation](https://platform.openai.com/docs/models/overview) for more information about the available models.

 Note: Before using `gpt_readme`, make sure you have configured your OpenAI API key.
 You can set the API key using the `OPENAI_API_KEY` environment variable.